projectpai/paicoin/multisig/README.md

 #### Sign transaction with first private key

 The private key corresponding to the first public key used to create the multisig address from which funds are being spent signs the transaction as follows.
-The values of `scriptPubKey` and `redeemScript` can be obtained from the output of the `paicoin-cli listunspent` command and the output of the `paicoin-cli createmultisig`, respectively.
+The values of `scriptPubKey` and `redeemScript` can be obtained from the output of the `paicoin-cli listunspent` command and the output of the `paicoin-cli createmultisig` command, respectively.

 ```
 paicoin-cli signrawtransaction "020000000180c441d5fe90eeffee936d3b32bd326f6b306cab2302f23a912f675fb70c8e220100000000ffffffff02005a6202000000001976a914901e49db87c87f8b522e86cad5b66781943ef72588ac98929800000000001976a91492eec985767887aa9e209191d2db18806465375b88ac00000000" "[{\"txid\":\"228e0cb75f672f913af20223ab6c306b6f32bd323b6d93eeffee90fed541c480\",\"vout\":1,\"scriptPubKey\":\"a914257481de4b6a4f5030cff147f7480c716d3597ff87\",\"redeemScript\":\"5241048cebeb3f66ed8d7d60f9f05bfaa867cf0f4a3974213a72f80f149d52877a1d5d7be4bb7a3c6dc1c9330ad6d930cca058201e6ba90a7777a465f50a58d38c07e14104cfa9429bc27d41a425ebf077a26807f540a40d07ebb3d6db48032e08112a28533712cb90d139334bbd6879b8f9f81dbefe16b2d6337c644ae77cd988120cda4752ae\"}]" "[\"9JsEicNHdZkxYvna5Fo6VUHRe7k5239i2mC2rCTpm7aWbFp33ea\"]"